-- 1. The following guidelines should be followed regarding the use of corporal punishment: - A. Corporal punishment should not be used as a first line of punishment, but instead should be used after other behavior modification efforts have failed. - B. The Executive Director or Dean of Students shall administer corporal punishment only in the presence of another school employee who shall be informed beforehand of the reasons for the punishment. - C. In all cases where corporal punishment is used, the student should be given a brief but adequate opportunity to explain his/her side of the situation. - D. In all cases where corporal punishment is used, the parent/guardian will be notified regarding the facts and the use of corporal punishment. - E. A copy of the Corporal Punishment form shall be kept on file. - F. The use of corporal punishment shall at all times be reasonable and proper.
+- 1. The following guidelines should be followed regarding the use of corporal punishment: - A. Corporal punishment should not be used as a first line of punishment, but instead should be used after other behavior modification efforts have failed. - B. The Executive Director, Dean of Students, or Supervisor shall only administer corporal punishment in the presence of another staff member after parents have been notified. - C. In all cases where corporal punishment is used, the student should be given a brief but adequate opportunity to explain his/her side of the situation. - D. In all cases where corporal punishment is used, the parent/guardian will be notified regarding the facts and the use of corporal punishment. - E. A copy of the Corporal Punishment form shall be kept on file. - F. The use of corporal punishment shall at all times be reasonable and proper.

-Consideration should always include, but not be limited to: - i. the age of the student - ii. the size of the student - iii. the sex of the student - iv. the student's ability to bear the punishment - v. the overall physical condition of the student - G. Corporal punishment shall not be administered in anger or with malice at any time. - H. Paddling of the student's buttocks is the only corporal punishment that shall be administered at any time.
+Consideration should always include, but not be limited to:

+- i. the age of the student

+- ii. the size of the student

+- iii. the gender of the student - iv. the student's ability to bear the punishment - v. the overall physical condition of the student - G. Corporal punishment shall not be administered in anger or with malice at any time. - H. Paddling of the student's buttocks is the only corporal punishment that shall be administered at any time.